dakshgupta2002/dakshgupta2002/README.md

 # Hi there👋
-_**I am a Software Engineer - Machine Learning engineer looking forward to learn more about latest technology with ability to query MySQL database.**_
+_**I am a Software Engineer looking forward to learn more about latest technology with ability to produce clean re-usable code.**_

-- 🔭 I’m currently working on training a database and generate APIs in a website...
+- 🔭 I’m currently working on authenticating and authorizing and generate APIs in a website...
 - 👯 I’m looking to collaborate on a major project for hackathon...

  🌑˚　　.　　✦　🪐　　.　　. 　 ✦˚　.　　 　. 　.　　　.　 ✦　🪐　　.　　🌍˚　　　. ✦ 　.　 . ˚ 　🌙　✦˚　　　*　˚　　 ✦　　.　　.　　✦　　˚ 　.　 .　　˚　.　*　　.🌑˚　　.　　✦　🪐　　.　　.🌑˚　　.　　✦　🪐　　.　　. 　 ✦˚　.　　 　. 　.　　　.　 ✦　🪐　　.　　🌍˚　　　. ✦ 　.　 . ˚ 　🌙　✦˚　　　*　˚　　 ✦　　.　　.　　✦　　˚ 　.　 .　　˚　.　*　　.🌑˚　　.　　✦　🪐　　.　　.🌑˚　　.　　✦　🪐　　.　　. 　 ✦˚　.　　 　. 　.　　　.　 ✦　🪐　　.　　🌍˚　　　. ✦ 　.　 . ˚ 　🌙　✦˚　　　*　˚　　 ✦　　.　　.　　✦　　˚ 　.